Best Yazio Alternative in 2026

 -

-US database limits.
+Accuracy and US database limits.
 Yazio is German-origin and excellent in European markets.
-US restaurant coverage and chain database are noticeably thinner than MFP’s.
-US users hit gaps frequently.
+US restaurant coverage and chain database are noticeably thinner.
+Underlying tracking accuracy hasn’t been independently validated against weighed reference meals.

 -